Catholic Memorial School: Extracurriculars

-Athletic clubs

 Journalism

 Catholic Memorial students produce a number of publications each year.
 Errant is CM's literary magazine, publishing original poems, stories, and artwork by students.
 Knight Insight is published by the in-school Journalism class, and includes school news and updates as well as submissions from students.
 The CM Latin Club publishes Equites, a seasonal newspaper.
 Yearbook Club meets year-round starting in September and produces the school's annual yearbook, moderated by Craig Spaner.

 CMTV

 Catholic Memorial Television is Catholic Memorial's broadcast journalist program.
 Using an online live-streaming program, CMTV broadcasts a short program every morning to each homeroom, reporting news, notices, and upcoming events and sports games.
 In addition to broadcasting the pledge of allegiance and morning prayer, CMTV also arranges humorous skits and facilitates special announcements from school leadership.
 As of 2022, the club no longer does daily broadcasts.
+In 2024, the club resumed monthly broadcasts.

 Latin Club

 Catholic Memorial's Junior Classical League, or Latin Club, is always represented at the Massachusetts State Convention, where many CM students win prizes.
 It publishes Equites, a seasonal newspaper detailing the club's events and achievements.